msv-lab/llm-play/README.md

 - Semantic Uncertainty: Linguistic Invariances for Uncertainty Estimation in Natural Language Generation<br>
   Lorenz Kuhn, Yarin Gal, Sebastian Farquhar<br>
   ICLR 2023

-The distribution can be exported with `--output` into either CSV or JSON formats (not a filesystem tree).

 Note that `--distribution` does not itself perform any data extraction or partitioning.